- About Stanford

-The Department of Athletics offers 36 varsity sports—20 for women, 16 for men.
-(Sailing is a co-ed sport.)
-Also offered are 26 club sports.
-Stanford offers 300 athletic scholarships.
-About 900 student participate in intercollegiate sports.
-Fifty three percent are men, and 47 percent are women.
-Stanford scholar-athletics have earned 153 NCAA Postgraduate Scholarships—a national best.
+The Department of Athletics offers 36 varsity sports—20 for women, 16 for men (sailing is a co-ed sport).
+Also offered are 31 club sports.
+Stanford offers over 350 athletic scholarships and approximately 900 students participate in intercollegiate sports.

 |Women’s Varsity Sports||Men’s Varsity Sports|